Senior Spotlight: Rockingham County High School

 Maurice values his sister and everyone in his family, whom he calls his backbone.
 “I can’t imagine a single second without them as they support me through every situation I may face.
 They are simply incomparable to any kind of friend,” he said.

-The part of RCHS that Maurice really enjoyed, though, was automotive class with Mr. Shelton.
+The part of RCHS that Maurice really enjoyed, though, was Derrick Shelton’s automotive class.

-After graduation, Tinsley will attend Guilford Technical Community College (GTCC) to obtain a degree in automotive collision repair and refinishing technology.
-“I have always been into the automotive field,” said Maurice.
+After graduation, he will attend Guilford Technical Community College (GTCC) to obtain a degree in automotive collision repair and refinishing technology.
+“I have always been into the automotive field,” Maurice said.
 “The field excites me a lot and I plan to absorb as much knowledge as possible.”

-In addition, Mr. Tinsley will live with the humility, integrity, and responsibility that all who know him associate with his character.
+In addition, Maurice plans to live with the humility, integrity, and responsibility that all who know him associate with his character.

-”I will provide for my family and those who simply showed they care about me as a human being,” said Tinsley.
+“I will provide for my family and those who simply showed they care about me as a human being,” he said.
 “You have to be grounded even when success comes your way.
 Therefore, I shall remain humble and provide for those that are doing amazing and great things to better the world.”

-“My upbringing was definitely not ideal,” explained Stout, “but it made me into the person I am today.
+“My upbringing was definitely not ideal,” Alexus said, “but it made me into the person I am today.
 I was alone and had to learn how to be enough for myself.
 It made me into a strong independent woman.”

 She was hoping to attend Gardner-Webb University, even though it would have been difficult financially, even seemingly impossible.
 Then, without even applying for a scholarship, she received a letter from ASU on March 11 offering her a full scholarship.